Another Word For POSITIVE_ATTITUDE

 Verb : To see someone or something clearly or distinctly.

-Verb : To make oneself noticeably different or better from others through accomplishments.
+Verb : (transitive, reflexive) To make noticeably different or better from others through accomplishments.

 dogmatic